-[dropcap]T[/dropcap]his film is about a deaf-mute man and his search for love, it is told with humour and sensitivity.
+[dropcap]T[/dropcap]his film is about a deaf-mute man and his search for love, it is told with humor and sensitivity.
 Barfi is born to a poor couple in Darjeeling.
-His mother passes away shortly after his birth and Barfi- discovered to be deaf – is brought up by his driver father.
-Barfi is not a shy guy, he is a mischief-maker, an attention seeker, an insecure friend and warmly demonstrative with all those he is attached to.
+His mother passes away shortly after his birth and Barfi- discovered to be deaf – is brought up by his driver’s father.
+Barfi is not a shy guy, he is a mischief-maker, an attention seeker, an insecure friend, and warmly demonstrative with all those he is attached to.
 He follows young girls like Shruti around town declaring his love for them and asking them to be friends after they reject him.
 Barfi falls in love with Shruti.
 And although Shruti is attracted to him, she prefers to be sensible and marry the man her parents have chosen for her.
-Barfi is also deeply attached to the neighbourhood rich girl Jhilmil who is autistic and whose own parents find her difficult to love.
+Barfi is also deeply attached to the neighborhood rich girl Jhilmil who is autistic and whose own parents find her difficult to love.
 The film is about Barfi’s love for these two women and their love for him.

 As a Hindi Barfi is slightly motivations of romantic love.
 It ruminates on love and how Barfi and Jhilmil and Shruti need and trust each other.
 But the story’s greatest strength is its cheer and charm.

 Director Anurag Basu offers a film that is lovingly detailed, with warm fuzzy layers and golden hues.
 Pritam’s music and background score match the warm cheerful hues of the film.

 The only problem is its constant and incoherent time switches.
 The flashbacks are disjointed and it’s difficult to figure out the chronology of the story within the different time zones in the film.
 There is also a lot of suspense that the film.